oven-sh/bun/docs/cli/build.md

         └── index.js
 ```

 The names of these files can be customized with the `naming` field.
-This field accepts a template string, where the following tokens are replaced with their corresponding values:
+This field accepts a template string that is used to generate the filenames for all bundles corresponding to entrypoints. where the following tokens are replaced with their corresponding values:

 - `[name]` - The name of the entrypoint file, without the extension, e.g. `index`
 - `[ext]` - The extension of the generated bundle, e.g. `js`